ncats/translator-workflows/Green_CQs/GreenTeam_Clinical_Data_Documentation/README.md

 ## Green Team's Asthma-like Cohort

-**Asthma-like cohort**: At present, all three clinical datasets that Green Team has created to support the Translator program are derived from UNC’s CDWH.
-At present, the clinical datasets are restricted to patients with an ‘asthma-like’ phenotype, although we are expanding ICEES to include additional patient cohorts (e.g., obesity, diabetes, drug-induced liver injury).
+**Asthma-like cohort**: All three clinical datasets that Green Team has created to support the Translator program are derived from UNC’s CDWH.
+At present, the clinical datasets are restricted to patients with an ‘asthma-like’ phenotype, although we are expanding ICEES to include additional patient cohorts (e.g., pain, obesity, diabetes, drug-induced liver injury).

 Patients with an asthma-like phenotype were defined as follows:[1]